 NOTIFICATION: All of our Discovery Club sites, Bradford, Consentino, Golden Hill, Nettle, Pentucket Lake, Silver Hill, Tilton, and J.G.
 Whittier, are full at this time.
 We monitor attendance regularly and will reach out to families on the waitlist if current students withdraw.
 Parents, please do not submit an additional application.
 You can always call the Discovery Club office to check on the status of your child's application.
 Phone numbers include 978-420-1954, 978-420-1955, and 978-420-1956.
 Thank you!
 ACCESS 21 programming at Haverhill High School is NOT full and is still accepting applications.
 Thank you!

-The Haverhill Public Schools’ Discovery Club (grades 1-8) and Access 21 (grades 9-12) before & after school programs are made possible through federal 21st Century Community Learning Centers (21st CCLC) and State Afterschool and Out of School Time (ASOST) grants that are administered by the MA Department of Education.
-The primary focus is to provide academic and social support and enrichment activities to students who are economically disadvantaged or have other risk factors.
+The Haverhill Public Schools’ Discovery Club and Access 21 before & after school programs are made possible through federal 21st Century Community Learning Centers (21st CCLC) and state After School & Out-of-School Time (ASOST) grants that are administered by the MA Department of Education.
+The primary focus is to provide academic and social support as well as enrichment programs to students who are economically disadvantaged or have other risk factors.
 The intent is to help level the playing field for these students so that they may experience opportunities that they may not otherwise have.
-We try to keep a 1:10 teacher/student ratio to ensure quality programming.
+We try to keep a 1:10 teacher/student ratio to ensure high quality programming.

-The 8 sites serve over 500 students in grades 1 to 12.
+The 9 sites will serve over 800 students in grades 1 to 12.
 Members have the use of the school facilities including classrooms, computer labs, gymnasiums, and libraries.